John Thurston (Arkansas politician)

-John Manuel Thurston (born December 27, 1972) is an American politician who is the current State Treasurer of Arkansas; he was elected in a special election in 2024.
+John Manuel Thurston (born December 27, 1972) is an American politician who is the current State Treasurer of Arkansas; he was elected in a special election in 2024, and is running for reelection in 2026.
 He previously was the Secretary of State of Arkansas and Arkansas Commissioner of State Lands.
 A Republican, he was first elected to that position in November 2010, took office in January 2011, and was reelected in November 2014 to a second term.

 Early life

 Thurston graduated in 1991 from Sheridan High School in Grant County in southern Arkansas.
-He then attended Agape College and School of World Evangelism in the capital city of Little Rock.
-He is a former licensed Christian minister and a Certified Religious Assistant in the Arkansas state prison system.
+He then attended Henderson State University before graduating from Agape College in the capital city of Little Rock.
+Thurston was formerly a licensed Christian minister and a Certified Religious Assistant in the Arkansas state prison system.
 He worked 13 years for Agape Church in Little Rock before entering politics.

 Lands Commissioner

 Thurston was the first Republican to be elected as Land Commissioner since the office became elective in 1874.
 In 2014, Thurston was elected as the president of the Western States Land Commissioners Association; the organization's winter conference was held in Little Rock that year.